Gunfire Claims Palestinian Toddler

-Officials at Rafah Hospital officials said 2-year-old Nafez Mashal died from a bullet wound to the back.
-They said two other children, ages 8 and 14, were moderately wounded.
+Officials at Rafah Hospital officials said Nafez Mashal died 15 minutes after being admitted with a bullet wound to the back; an eight-year-old and a 14-year-old were moderately wounded, they said.

 The dead boy’s uncle said there was no fighting going on at the time he was killed. ``The boy was playing with a small ball _ suddenly we came under fire,″ said Mohammed Mashal, the uncle. ``When we looked toward the boy we found him lying on the ground in a pool of his blood.″

 The army, which maintains an observation post on the nearby border with Egypt, said it shot in response to shooting by Palestinians and was unaware of casualties.
 In the past, Israeli troops responding to Palestinian gunfire and grenade attacks have hit Palestinian civilians.

 Earlier in the day, an angry Prime Minister Ariel Sharon and Defense Minister Shaul Mofaz toured stricken Kibbutz Metzer, including the bedroom of Noam Ohion, 4, and brother Matam, 5, slain with their mother Revital while _ neighbors said _ reading a bedtime story.

 A weeping Avi Ohion, ex-husband of the mother and father of the boys, described how Noam would only go to sleep with one pacifier in his mouth and another in his hand. ``How can a man _ if you can call him a man _ shoot a boy with two pacifiers and kill him? ...
 Three entire worlds have disappeared.
 They loved life so much.″